-A National Governance Association (NGA) external review was also commissioned and carried out as part of internal scrutiny processes.
+A National Governance Association (NGA) external review was also commissioned and carried out in the year 2021-22 and the resulting action plan continues to be reviewed, monitored and evaluated.

 Review of value for money

 As accounting officer, the Chief Executive has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.